 I haven’t had a chance to explore this peninsula yet but I really want to because at the bottom you can take a ferry that goes to France!
 Yes, you can actually visit Europe while in Newfoundland.

 St. Pierre et Miquelon is a small island owned by France, which you can visit from Newfoundland (in non-covid times).
-This has been on my bucket for so long!
+This has been on my bucket list for so long!

 The Bonavista Peninsula is one of the most beautiful parts of Newfoundland.
 Full of adorable small towns, amazing hiking trails, epic whale watching, puffin spotting, and iceberg chasing opportunities, this part of the island should definitely be on your Newfoundland itinerary.